Sending money back and forth between banks might seem tricky — but it’s actually pretty simple.

 While transferring money between linked bank accounts at different institutions is often free, you might be limited in the amount you can transfer each time.
 Check your bank’s rules for bank-to-bank transfer limits.

-If you need a faster method for sending money to someone else, you have several options called person-to-person, or P2P, transfers.
+If you need a faster method for sending money to someone else, or if the recipient doesn't have a bank account, you have several options in the form of person-to-person, or P2P, transfers.
 They’re among the fastest-growing electronic payment methods around.

 P2P payment systems allow users to send funds from their bank accounts or credit cards to another person's account via the internet or by using a cellphone number.